GiovanH/unofficial-homestuck-collection/MODDING.md

 The store provided is namespaced.
 This means it is safe to use commonly used keys in your mod without any risk of conflicting with the main program or other mods.

+Note that values in `computed` are only computed if your mod is enabled, so you can't compute things like the title and summary.

 <aside>
 If you only need to access the names in functions, you can just reserve a name for the object and use `computed` to assign the object